-Do I really have to call JULIE, Inc. (JULIE) for every project?
+Do I really have to notify JULIE for every project?

-Yes.
+Yes—every project, every time.
 Illinois state law requires that anyone planning an outdoor project that requires digging, regardless of the depth or the size of the project, must notify JULIE at least two business days before putting a shovel in the ground.
-Even if you have notified JULIE for a previous project in the same area, you must notify JULIE again (every project, every time).
+Even for “small” projects like planting trees and shrubs, and even if you have notified JULIE for a previous project in the same area, you must notify JULIE again.
 It’s a free service.
+Learn more about the process and examples of common DIY projects.

 How much does it cost to use JULIE?

-When is JULIE’s Call Center open to receive and process locate requests?
+When is JULIE open to receive and process locate requests?

 We are always open.
-Call center agents and self-service online options are available to receive and process locate requests 24 hours a day, 365 days per year.
+Agents are available to receive and process locate requests 24 hours a day, 365 days per year.
+Or Submit An E-Request anytime.

 Who marks the underground utility lines?